 Named Perils will usually name about 16 common homeowner losses that they’ll cover.
-The advantage of this type of policy, it’s cheaper.
-Of course, it may not be cheaper, it depends on what exactly it covers.
+The advantage of this type of policy is that it’s cheaper.
+Of course, it may not be cheaper; it depends on what exactly it covers.

-Policies are graded, HO3 is a common type of policy, it’s also pretty basic.
-Read the fine print, this policy will typically have open perils for the property but named perils for the contents, so read those exclusions carefully.
+Policies are graded; HO3 is a common type of policy, and it’s also pretty basic.
+Read the fine print; this policy will typically have open perils for the property but named perils for the contents, so read those exclusions carefully.